AI-Generative-IoT/HandbookOfDataScience/README.md

 ---

-🏷️ About Contributors

-Interested contributors may submit ideas to ejp@krealix.de.
+🏷️ Interested contributors may submit ideas to ejp@krealix.de.

 ---